skaven81/astronomy-treatises/Planetary_Treatise.md

 eyepieces (with correspondingly longer eye relief) at maximum magnification.
 You can also use less expensive eyepieces.

-I think it's worth a special call-out here to Orion's 180mm Makustov-Cassegrain scope on a motorized EQ mount.
+I think it's worth a special call-out here to Orion's 180mm Maksutov-Cassegrain scope on a motorized EQ mount.
 For the money, it's reportedly a fantastic planetary scope that performs on par with 4" apos many times the price.